Faculty

 John Hinck

-John M. Hinck, PhD is an Assistant Professor of Leadership and Deputy Director-Education at the Leadership and Innovation Institute.
+John M. Hinck, PhD is an Associate Professor of Leadership and Deputy Director-Education at the Leadership and Innovation Institute.
 He also serves as the Director of Leadership Coaching and the Director of Curriculum for LDC.
 He has a BA in Aviation Management from California State University, Fresno, an MS in Administration from Central Michigan University, an MMAS from the US Army Command & General Staff College, and a PhD in Leadership Studies from the University of San Diego.
 He teaches electives and core courses at AWC and ACSC, and his publications include books and articles on leadership, coaching, communication, and teaching/learning.
 His teaching, research, and leadership have been recognized by receiving the SECAF Leadership Award, AU Civilian of the Year, and the Ira C. Eaker Center’s Research Excellence Award.

 Research Interests/Expertise: leadership, leader development, organizational leadership, leading groups/teams, organizational commitment, and leadership coaching.